i4Trust/tutorials/PacketDelivery-ReferenceExample/Data-Service-Consumer/README.md

 Furthermore it is required that there is access to an iSHARE Satellite instance and an iSHARE-compliant Authorisation Registry which stores the user's access policies.
 It is assumed that the consuming organisation is already registered at the iSHARE Satellite and that certificates, a private key and the EORI have been issued.
-Starting with Keyrock Release 8.0.0, Keyrock provides it's own iSHARE-compliant Authorisation Registry and can be used instead.
+For the Authorization Registry, Keyrock has an iSHARE-compliant Authorisation Registry implementation which can be used instead.

 In the following it is assumed that the components will be externally available via the domain `domain.org` and that the issued EORI is `EU.EORI.NLHAPPYPETS`.